leonbeckmann/lkm-tlskit/README.md

 * **Process hiding:**

 Process hiding is implemented by filtering the /proc directory.
-Tools, such as *ps* will create a process list based on the files in /proc.
-Entries that corresponds to hidden processes will be hidden from the directory.
+Tools, such as *ps* will create a process list based on the files in the */proc* directory.
+Entries that correspond to hidden processes will be hidden from the directory.

+Hidden processes can be detected from a hypervisor using the *lx-ps* gdb script, which lists all processes based on the task_struct list, instead of checking the /proc directory.
+To avoid this kind of detection, the corresponding task_struct is removed from the internal tasks list.
+(This does not work for children of hidden tasks, yet.)

+It must be ensured that the tasks list contains the task_struct of a task that is terminated or killed, otherwise the kernel would panic.
+Therefore, the *do_exit* function is hooked via the ftrace hooking technique to reinsert the task into the tasks list, before the *do_exit* function is executed.
+Further, the proc filter is removed for the corresponding pid, such that the process is only hidden during its lifetime and not for upcoming processes that obtain the same pid.

 * **Keylogger:**